 Is HMO a good investment opportunity?

 Whether or not a HMO is a good investment opportunity comes down to your own circumstances, plus other factors that you may or may not deem beneficial.
-While we can’t tell you if a HMO is right for you, this type of rental property is regarded as having some benefits.
+While we can’t tell you if a houses of multiple occupation is right for you, this type of rental property is regarded as having some benefits.

 HMOs have been known to achieve higher yields than single-rental property, and for many landlords, the yield plays a significant role in their decision.
-In some cases, rental yields for HMOs have been known to generate up to three times higher than traditional lets.
+In some cases, rental yields for houses of multiple occupations have been known to generate up to three times higher than traditional lets.